marcoalopez/GrainSizeTools/DOCS/sourceDoc_to_pdf.md

 1. Visualize grain size features
 2. Obtain a set of single 1D measures of grain size to estimate the magnitude of differential stress (or rate of mechanical work) in dynamically recrystallized rocks or any other type of crystalline aggregate
+3. Estimate differential stress via paleopizometers (**New in version 1.4!**)
-3. Estimate the actual 3D distribution of grain sizes from a population of apparent grain sizes measured in thin sections.
+4. Estimate the actual 3D distribution of grain sizes from a population of apparent grain sizes measured in thin sections.
 This includes the estimation of the volume occupied by a particular grain size fraction and the shape of the population of grain sizes (assuming that the distribution of grain sizes follows a lognormal distribution)

 GST script requires as the input the measurement of the areas of the grain profiles (grain-by-grain) in a thin section.
 Hence, the script does not apply for determining mean grain sizes via the planimetric (Jeffries) (i.e. the number of grains per unit area) or intercept (the number of grains intercepted by a test line per unit length of test line) procedures.
 The reasons for using grain-by-grain methods over the planimetric/intercept procedures in rocks are detailed in [Lopez-Sanchez and Llana-Fúnez (2015)](http://www.solid-earth.net/6/475/2015/).
 The following is an overview of the key assumptions to consider so that the results obtained by the script are meaningful and reliable.